 But first, let’s understand what a Credit Score is.

 Your Credit Score is an important metric if you are applying for a loan or a credit card.
 A credit score is a 3-digit numeric value assigned to your credit history.
-When you apply for a loan or a credit card, lending institutes (banks or any other agency) reaches out to the authorized Credit Information Bureaus (CIB) to fetch your credit history.
-It is on the basis of this report that banks and other money-lending institutes decide if they can take the risk of lending you the money/credit card or not.
+When you apply for a loan or a credit card, lending institutes (banks or any other agency) contact the authorized Credit Information Bureaus (CIB) to fetch your credit history.
+It is on the basis of this report that banks and other money-lending institutes decide if they can take the risk of lending you money/credit card or not.

 How does the CIB get information about my credit history?

 CIBs get credit and loan related information from the lending institutes.
 When you make a payment towards your credit card, or towards your loan, the CIB is informed about it.
 If you have taken loans from multiple banks, CIB gets the information from all of those.
 It knows when you miss a payment.
 It collects all this information and creates a credit report of you and assign a credit score.